Robert345-th/DEPOSIT/README.md

 trying to read the word "Code" itself, since that label is often garbled too) and re-reads just that small region zoomed in.

-The Code crop is actually read **three times**, each with slightly different cropping/settings.
-If a second attempt agrees exactly with the first, the result is trusted and shown as a normal **Pending** ticket.
-If all three disagree, the best single guess is still filled in -- but the ticket is flagged **Needs review** instead, because the disagreement itself is a signal that this particular read is uncertain, even though something was read.
+The Code crop is actually read **five times**: three variants of crop padding / page segmentation, plus two black-and-white threshold levels (binarization sometimes clears up a character a plain grayscale read gets wrong, and vice versa).
+Rather than requiring the whole word to match across attempts, the result is built **character by character** -- a position is only trusted if at least two of the five attempts agree on that specific character.
+If even one position never gets two votes, the whole code is filled in as a best guess but flagged **Needs review**.
 That flag clears automatically once you open **Edit** and save, since a human has now confirmed it.

+Being straight about the real limit here: if *every* attempt independently misreads the same character the same way (e.g. a particular `Q` that genuinely renders closer to an `O` at this photo's resolution), voting can't catch it -- there's no disagreement to detect, so it can come back marked confident and still be wrong.
+Fixing that would need a fundamentally different, more heavily trained OCR model (i.e. a paid cloud API), which this project intentionally avoids.
+This five-attempt voting approach is close to the practical ceiling of what's achievable for free.

 On a blurry or poorly-lit photo, even the Customer ID digits can come out wrong -- that's a real limit of the photo itself, not something the